Tutors and Colleges

 Professor Hauke Marquardt’s research focuses on the experimental exploration of material properties at extreme pressure and temperature conditions typical for planetary interiors.
 The goal of his research is to understand and quantify processes occurring deep inside the Earth; processes that ultimately relate to surface plate tectonics and the habitability of our planet.

 No. The education you receive is not college-dependent.
 Unlike other courses at Oxford, all of the Earth Sciences teaching is coordinated by the Department.
 All students receive lectures and practicals together.
-Although you will have some of your tutorials (small group teaching sessions) with your college tutors in your 1st and 2nd year, there is a high degree of coordination on subject teaching between tutorial staff.
-As you progress into more specialised topics in your 2nd and 3rd years, tutorials may move outside of your colleges, to be taught by staff or researchers from these expert fields.
+Although you will have some of your tutorials (small group teaching sessions) with your college tutors in your first and second year, there is a high degree of coordination on subject teaching between tutorial staff.
+As you progress into more specialised topics in your second and third years, tutorials may move outside of your colleges, to be taught by staff or researchers from these expert fields.

 No. You will need to specify a choice of college when you apply, but our admissions process in Earth Sciences is ‘college-blind.’
 This means that when you are interviewed, none of the Earth Sciences tutors involved in admissions will know which college you have applied to, so your college choice (or the number of spaces available at that college) has no influence over you application; your chance of receiving an offer is the same.
 If candidates are accepted onto the Earth Sciences course, only then will the admissions team look at your college preference and try to match you to your college of choice.
 It is not always possible to allocate students to their preferred college, but if you are offered a place on a course, you will have a place in one of the seven colleges.